Mainframe-Archive/mainframe-os/docs/roadmap.md

 updated June 2019

 ## Background
-Mainframe OS has been developed over the past year with the unwavering core values of **Privacy and Decentralization**.
+Mainframe OS has been developed over the past 18 months with the unwavering core values of **Privacy and Decentralization**.
 The goal is to provide easy access to developing, discovering, and using **Unstoppable Dapps** that likewise reinforce common values, and to power the platform with **MFT**.
 This in turn will lead to greater **Freedom, Independence, and Empowerment** for all users.

-In pursuit of these goals, we have designed a rich and full-featured user experience, integrated with various Web3 infrastructure and services, developed and standardized low-level protocols, collaborated with the broader Web3 community, and at every layer carefully considered any tradeoffs and compromises necessary to balance user experience, available technology, and adherence to guiding values.
+In pursuit of these goals, we have designed a rich and full-featured user experience, integrated with various web3 infrastructure and services, developed and standardized low-level protocols, collaborated with the broader web3 community, and at every layer carefully considered any tradeoffs and compromises necessary to balance user experience, available technology, and adherence to guiding values.
 We continue to research and discuss at length how to leverage Blockchain technology to _power the platform with MFT_, with the first contracts already implemented and more already in development.